wadmiraal/wadmiraal.net/jekyll-src/_posts/2018-01-08-why-tdd-in-drupal8-matters.markdown

 Now, we run them, separately (I'm on a brand new 2017 Macbook Pro, 4 CPUs, 16Gb of RAM, using PHP 7.1.4):

 <pre><code class="language-bash">
+# Unit tests can be run without any special environment
+# settings.
 ./vendor/bin/phpunit web/modules/my_module/tests/src/Unit/

 # I use SQLite for the Kernel tests.
 SIMPLETEST_DB=sqlite://testdb.sqlite ./vendor/bin/phpunit web/modules/my_module/tests/src/Kernel/

-# I use MAMP for the functional tests, as it is faster than using Docker.
+# Here I use MAMP for the functional tests, as it is
+# faster than using Docker.
+In my typical workflow,
+# I prefer using Docker, but the I/O is terrible.
+# Test times are almost twice as long compared to MAMP
+# (using Docker for Mac), so for more accurate and
+# realistic results, I'll stick to MAMP in this example.
 SIMPLETEST_BASE_URL=http://localhost:8888 SIMPLETEST_DB=mysql://root:root@127.0.0.1:8889/testdb ./vendor/bin/phpunit web/modules/my_module/tests/src/Functional/
 </code></pre>